between books and cigarettes || JJK

 "Hey," he says softly, stepping back to the edge of the bed and sitting down beside you.
 He doesn't try to touch your waist again; instead, he gently reaches out and captures your hand, his large fingers intertwining with yours, squeezing softly.
 "Don't look like that.
 You don't ever have to apologise.
 You don't owe me anything, Y/N."

 He shifts, pulling the heavy duvet back and guiding your body down until you are lying against his chest.
-He wraps his strong arms around you, pulling you securely into his warmth, his chin resting on the top of your head.
-He reaches over to grab the remote, turning on a random movie at a low volume, his hand coming down to stroke your hair in a slow, rhythmic, soothing pattern.
+He wraps his arms around you, pulling you securely into his warmth, his chin resting on the top of your head.
+He reaches over to grab the remote, turning on a random movie at a low volume, his hand coming down to stroke your hair in a soothing pattern.

 He is being perfect.
 He is being the most understanding, loving, incredible boyfriend anyone could ask for.